-Sleeping on your back
+Position #1: Sleeping on your back

-This is also the best sleeping position for those who struggle with acid reflux, as it keeps your face turned upward and your head slightly elevated, preventing acid from coming up through your digestive tract.
+This is also the best sleeping position for those who struggle with acid reflux because it keeps your face turned upward and your head slightly elevated.
+This works to prevent acid from coming up through your digestive tract.

 However, despite the obvious health benefits of sleeping on your back, it isn’t the ideal sleep position if you suffer from sleep apnea.
 The force of gravity that weighs down on your stomach and throat when you sleep on your back can cause your tongue to block your breathing tube, making snoring worse.